syncfusion-content/js-api-docs/api/js/ejTextBoxes.md

-Specify the currency symbol of the Currency Textbox Component.
+Specifies the currency symbol of currency textbox, used when the user wants to overwrite the currency symbol commonly instead of the current culture symbol.

 #### Default Value